-Time riped to get benefits of CPEC: Ahsan Iqbal
+Time ripe to get benefit as CPEC making tremendous progress: Ahsan

 Ahsan Iqbal said development and improved standard of living

-was not possible without peace, stability and harmony, adding that
+was not possible without peace, stability and harmony.
+The world had

-the world had entered the information age and countries were
+entered the information age and countries were competing for

-competing for economic ascendancy.
+economic ascendancy.

 “If there is a conflict, then the development process gets